 - No extra line space after paragraph breaks

 This is only for the start of your story, or for short stories 3,000 words and under.
-Random sections of your novel will not be accepted for the ten-page critique service.
+Random sections of your novel will be subject to the $50 tax.

 A brief FAQ

-“What is the first ten pages fiction critique/2,000 word non-fiction sample edit?”
+“What is the first ten pages fiction critique/3,000 word non-fiction sample edit?”